This is the Canon 50mm lens you have been waiting for.

 Give up autofocus and the Zeiss 50mm f/1.4 Milvus Lens is a quality alternative.
 The image quality comparison at f/1.2 vs. f/1.4 shows the Canon RF looking considerably better, with noticeably less spherical/axial CA. By f/2.8, the lenses are appearing quite similar.
 The Zeiss has considerably less vignetting but more barrel distortion.

 Zeiss also has an ultra-premium lens entrant in this class, one that is priced far higher than the Canon.
 That is the Zeiss Otus 55mm f/1.4 Lens.
-We have not yet tested the Otus on an ultra-high resolution camera, but in the image quality comparison at f/1.2 vs. f/1.4, it appears these two are competing very closely.
+In the image quality comparison at f/1.2 vs. f/1.4, it appears these two are competing very closely.
 The Zeiss has less vignetting but more barrel distortion.

 The 50mm focal length has great general purpose utility and the ultra-wide aperture extends this lens' versatility to ultra-low light levels.
 Just having an ultra-wide aperture does not mean that the wide-open image quality will be adequate for your needs, but there is no worry when using this lens at f/1.2.
 The resolution and contrast are great, far better than any other Canon 50mm lens.
 AF accuracy is critical for lenses delivering shallow depth of field and this one performs impressively.